MDTumbi/AEGIS/circuit_schematic.md

 # AEGIS : Arduino Uno Prototype Circuit Schematic

 This document contains the wiring schematic and connection pinouts for the physical prototype.
-It is formatted for inclusion in your report, portfolio, or presentation.

 ---